 Caring for a Dental Implant

 Caring for your implants after they placed isn’t tricky, but it does require dedication to good oral health routines to ensure the implant succeeds and lasts as long as possible.
-Daily brushing and flossing is a must.
+Daily brushing and flossing are a must.
 Dr. Carroll may make additional suggestions for your home care routine, based on your circumstances.

 As with any dental restoration, chewing on tough foods such as ice or jawbreakers, or non-food items such as pencils or pens, can cause the crown on your implant to chip or crack and should be avoided.
 Crowns can also become discolored, especially through frequent consumption of highly staining foods or drinks such as coffee or red wine.